great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/dbt_tutorial.md

 ![Running Docker Services](./dbt_tutorial/docker-services.png)

 ## Connect to the Database
-One of the services we are running with Docker is pgAdmin, which will let you interact with the PostgreSQL database.
-We will be using pgAdmin in this tutorial, but feel free to use a SQL editor of your choice instead.
+One of the services you will be running with Docker is pgAdmin, which will let you interact with the PostgreSQL database.
+You will be using pgAdmin in this tutorial, but feel free to use a SQL editor of your choice instead.

 ### Log into pgAdmin
-You can open pgAdmin by either clicking on the port for the pgAdmin service in Docker Desktop or by going to [http://localhost:15433](http://localhost:15433) in your browser.
+Open pgAdmin by either clicking on the port for the pgAdmin service in Docker Desktop or by going to [http://localhost:15433](http://localhost:15433) in your browser.

 ![Log into pgAdmin](./dbt_tutorial/pgadmin_open.png)